-- portName The portName that is registered with asynManager. - serverInfo The Internet host name, port number and optional IP protocol to listen for connections on (e.g. "localhost:4002", "localhost:5186 udp").
-If no protocol is specified, TCP will be used. - maxClients the maximum number of IP clients that can be simultaneously connected on this port.
+- portName The portName that is registered with asynManager. - serverInfo The Internet host name and port number to listen for connections on (e.g. "localhost:4002").
+TCP is the only protocol currently supported. - maxClients the maximum number of IP clients that can be simultaneously connected on this port.
 Additional connect requests will fail. - priority Priority at which the listener thread and any asyn I/O ports it creates will run.
 If this is zero or missing, then epicsThreadPriorityMedium is used. - noAutoConnect Zero or missing indicates that the listener port should automatically connect.
 Non-zero if explicit connect command must be issued.
 Note that all asyn I/O ports that the listener thread creates will be created with noAutoConnect=1, but this is transparent to socket server applications, because the listener thread does the explicit connect for them. - noProcessEos is passed to drvAsynIPPortConfigure when new asyn I/O ports are created.
 If 0 then asynInterposeEosConfig is called specifying both processEosIn and processEosOut.